DraskFFXI/ffxi-mods/README.md

 1. Open your game install path to the 'polplugins\DATs' folder.
 Example below:
 ** IE: C:\HorizonXI\Game\polplugins\DATs

-2. Within the zip file, Copy/Move/Drag-drop those folders into the game path's 'polplugins\DATs' folder
+2. Within the zip file, Copy/Move/Drag-drop the like named folder of that zip file into the game path's 'polplugins\DATs' folder

 3. Launch the game and enjoy.
 They are enabled by default via the launcher.